tslenter/RSVPN/README.md

 OpenVPN installation is ready to begin.
 ```

-If you like to add a static IP to a clinet use the following guide:
+If you like to add a static IP to a client use the following guide:
 ```
 Run the openvpn-install.sh script and add a client:
 OpenVPN is already installed.